jdvalenzuelah/fuzzy-soccer/README.md

-# Korge Hello World and Template
+# Korge Fuzzy Soccer AI.

-This is a Hello World and Template for the KorGe game engine.
-Using gradle with kotlin-dsl.
-You can open this project in IntelliJ IDEA by opening the folder or the build.gradle.kts file.

-You can find this template at GitHub: <https://github.com/korlibs/korge-hello-world>
+AI using fuzzy logic to play soccer using Korge

 For Windows, change all the `./gradlew` for `gradlew.bat`.

-You should use Gradle 5.5 or greater and Java 8 or greater.
+**You should use Gradle 5.5 or greater and Java 8 or greater.**

 ## Compiling for the JVM (Desktop)